-Definitions
+A. Definitions

-Performance Improvement Plan (PIP): PIP is designed to improve a resident's proficiency or correct a deficiency in one or more ACGME Core Competencies.
-This is an educational tool to correct areas of unsatisfactory academic performance by a resident physician
+1. Performance Improvement Plan (PIP): A PIP is designed to improve an Employee's proficiency or correct a deficiency in one or more ACGME Core Competencies.
+This is an educational tool to correct areas of unsatisfactory performance by an Employee.